ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

       min: 1
       max: 4
 ```
-1. This block has a 50% chance to occur, and if it does will place either the Empire Orb or Radiant Orb on another player's
+1. This block has a 50% chance to occur, and if it does, it will place either the Empire Orb or Radiant Orb on another
-Starter Chest 1 and removes the chosen item from the item pool.
+player's Starter Chest 1 and removes the chosen item from the item pool.
 2. This block will always trigger and will place the player's swords, bow, magic meter, strength upgrades, and hookshots
 in their own dungeon major item chests.
 3. This block will always trigger and will lock boss relics on the bosses.
-4. This block has an 80% chance of occurring and when it does will place all but 1 of the items randomly among the four
+4. This block has an 80% chance of occurring and when it does, it will place all but 1 of the items randomly among the
-locations chosen here.
+four locations chosen here.
 5. This block will always trigger and will attempt to place a random 2 of Levitate, Revealer and Energize into
 other players' Master Sword Pedestals or Boss Relic 1 locations.
 6. This block will always trigger and will attempt to place a random number, between 1 and 4, of progressive swords
-into any locations within the game slots named BobsSlaytheSpire and BobsRogueLegacy
+into any locations within the game slots named BobsSlaytheSpire and BobsRogueLegacy.

 ## Boss Plando